VTam25/Zayin/docs/milestone3.md

 Username: viv
 Password: tester

+### edit (12/9): these credentials will no longer work due to password encryption. please use the following instead:
+### Username: Joy, Password: red

 Without existing credentials, you can click the "Sign Up" button which will navigate to the sign up page.
 Here, new credentials can be created and would look like this:

 ![image](https://user-images.githubusercontent.com/100488724/202967751-7b7a8ad3-7ccd-497b-96c5-b9c0d5722096.png)